stefandevo/Genyman.Loco/README.md

 - you can specify a fallback language
 - translated files will return (including the master)

-Create a new configuration file:
+Use [genyman](https://genyman.github.io/docs/) to create a new configuration template:

 ```
 genyman new stefandevo.genyman.loco